shubh-iiit/Automated-Road-Quality-Inspection/README.md

-# "eMARG" Automatic Road Quality Inspection
+# "eMARG" Automated Road Quality Inspection by Ministry of Rural Development(MoRD), Govt. of India
 ## I. Semantic Segmentation
 We have used DeepLabv3+ semantic segmentation model trained on eMARG-15k images(Good/Bad).